-- If staff are made aware of a child protection concern, they are expected to: - o listen carefully to child, reflecting back the concern. - o use the child's language. - o be non-judgmental. - avoid leading questions; only prompting the child where necessary with open questions to clarify information where necessary.
-For example who, what, where, when or Tell, Explain, Describe (TED). - o not promise confidentiality as concerns will have to be shared further, for example, with the DSL and potentially Integrated Children's Services. - o be clear about boundaries and how the report will be progressed. - o record the concern using the facts as the child presents them, in line with school record keeping requirements.
+- If staff are made aware of a child protection concern, they are expected to: - o listen carefully to child, reflecting back the concern. - o use the child's language. - be non-iudamental. - avoid leading questions; only prompting the child where necessary with open questions to clarify information where necessary.
+For example who, what, where, when or Tell, Explain, Describe (TED). - o not promise confidentiality as concerns will have to be shared further, for example, with the DSL and potentially Integrated Children's Services. - o be clear about boundaries and how the report will be progressed. - o record the concern using the facts as the child presents them, on CPOMs